 Mohamed didn’t seem like he was used to flirting with the guests a lot.
 Every time he would see us talking with some other waiter or laughing with someone else you could see his hurt puppy eyes.
 Later on, he would question us on how many guys we were talking to at the resort because a lot of guys were talking about us.
 He was horrified when he found out we flirted back with almost everyone and trust me, there was a LOT of them.

 Me and my friends took it as an easy holiday flirt, but once shit got serious we had to end things very clearly.

 And oh boy did things get serious.

-After breakfast, we would change to swimsuits and head to either pool or beach.
+After breakfast, we would change into swimsuits and head to either pool or the beach.

 Let’s dissect the pool first.

-The main pool that was closest to the reception was where the animation program occurr 2 times a day.
-It was a standard preheated pool, what we really appreciated on some windy days, with a shallow kids section and deeper swimming section.
+The main pool that was closest to the reception was where the animation program occur 2 times a day.
+It was a standard preheated pool, which we really appreciated on some windy days, with a shallow kids section and deeper swimming section.
 Our favorite part of the pool was the bar.